 This is also the time to get in the spirit for the upcoming Christmas holiday season.
 In order to facilitate that, you should go visit some of the many Christmas market located in Copenhagen.
 Every Christmas market is different.
 Each of them has something different to offer and a unique location, so I highly recommend to visit more than just one.

 The number one Christmas market in Copenhagen is the one in Tivoli Garden.
 Here the entire family can try the many different rides in the garden, check out the many Christmas stalls, enjoy the thousands of Christmas lights, and the little ones can say hello to Santa.

-I also recommend you to visit Carlsberg Christmas Market, the markets at Højbro Plads and Nyhavn harbour.
-Furthermore, you should also stop by the Christmas market in the freetown Christiania, and the one at Kronborg Castle if you have the time.
+I also recommend you to visit Carlsberg Christmas Market, the markets at Højbro Plads and Nyhavn harbor.
+Furthermore, you should also stop by the Christmas market in the Freetown Christiania, and the one at Kronborg Castle if you have the time.

-Finally, each winter you will find a number of ice rinks in the different neighbourhoods of Copenhagen.
-One of the most popular are the one placed near the entrance of Frederiksberg Garden at Frederiksberg Runddel.
+Finally, each winter you will find a number of ice rinks in the different neighborhoods of Copenhagen.
+One of the most popular is the one placed near the entrance of Frederiksberg Garden at Frederiksberg Rundel.
 Here everybody is welcome and you can either bring your own skates or rent a pair for DKK 50.

 I hope the above season guide is helpful to you.
 It is meant to give you a better understanding of the different atmosphere, charm and things to do in Copenhagen throughout the year.
 What season would you like to experience in this city?

-Bio: My name is Sanne and I’m a danish citizen.
-I currently live in Spain, and have just come back from two years in Australia.
+Bio: My name is Sanne and I’m a Danish citizen.
+I currently live in Spain and have just come back from two years in Australia.
 I love to travel.
 Recently, I started my first lifestyle blog The San Sanity.
-It focuses on the topics Travel, Outdoor Activities, Fitness & Health, and general Inspiration & Recommendations related to everyday life.
+It focuses on the topics of Travel, Outdoor Activities, Fitness & Health, and general Inspiration & Recommendations related to everyday life.
 I hope you will check it out!